programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 *Dynamic sites*, such as those created and managed by a content management system such as Drupal or WordPress, pull information from a database to fill in the content on a webpage.
 When you search for a book on Amazon.com, for example, the search results page you are shown didn’t already exist as a full HTML page; instead, Amazon.com has a template for search results page that includes things all results pages share (like the main menu and Amazon logo), but it queries the database to insert the results of that search you initiated into that template.

-Jekyll, on the other hand, gives you a *static site* in that it takes page templates (those things like main menus and footers, shared across all the web pages) and other files with specific information (e.g. a file for each blog post on the site) and combines these into full HTML pages for the site visitors to see (i.e. generating a static site, aka a folder of HTML files)—and these are already put together and ready to serve up when someone visits your website.
+Jekyll, on the other hand, helps you create a *static site* in that it takes page templates (those things like main menus and footers, shared across all the web pages) and other files with specific information (e.g. a file for each blog post on the site) and combines these into full HTML pages for the site visitors to see (i.e. generating a static site, aka a folder of HTML files)—and these are already put together and ready to serve up when someone visits your website.
 That is, Jekyll doesn’t need to do anything like querying a database when you visit a page; it’s already got the pages fully formed, and it just updates them when/if they ever change.

+It's important to know that when someone refers to a "Jekyll website", they really mean a static (plain HTML) website that has been created using Jekyll.
+Jekyll is software that creates websites.
+Jekyll isn't actually "running" the live website; rather, Jekyll is a "static site generator": it helps you create the static site files, which you then host just as you would any other HTML website.

 Because static sites are really just text files (no database to complicate matters), you can easily *version* a static site—that is, use a tool to keep track of the different versions of the site over time by tracking how the text files that compose the site have been altered.
 Versioning is especially helpful when you need to merge two files (e.g. two students are writing a blog post together, and you want to combine their two versions), or when you want compare files to look for differences among them (e.g. "How did the original About page describe this project?").
 Versioning is great when working with a team (e.g. helps you combine and track different people's work), but it's also useful when writing or running a website on your own.